35 SaaS Dashboard Design Examples, Trends and Patterns (2026)

 Reviewed by Yusuf, Lead Designer at 925Studios

-The best SaaS dashboard design examples in 2026 come from products like Stripe, Linear, Notion, HubSpot, Amplitude, Figma, Datadog, and Vercel.
+The best SaaS dashboard design examples in 2026 come from products like Stripe, Linear, Notion, HubSpot, Amplitude, Mercury, Datadog, Attio, and Vercel.
 These dashboards share a common trait: they show users what matters right now, without making them dig for it.
 The worst dashboards try to show everything at once.
 The best ones earn trust through restraint, putting the user's "north star metric" front and center, then letting them drill deeper on their own terms.
+Below are 35 examples grouped by the pattern each one nails, from single-metric focus to fintech trust, dark-mode-first tooling, and the AI-native dashboards now defining where the category is heading.

 TL;DR: